-The first appointment is where most of the preparation happens and there’s a visit to asset the patient’s needs and situation.
-So, let’s dive into the veneers process during the first appointment.
+The first appointment is where most of the preparation happens and there’s a visit to assess the patient’s needs and situation.
+Now let’s see how the veneers process goes during the first appointment.

 The Second Appointment

-- The fit: Firstly, the dentist will remove the temporary veneers and fit the permanent ones.
-If the fit is perfect, and the veneer shade matches your actual teeth. especially the neighboring teeth, the process will start.
+Firstly, your dentist will remove the temporary veneers and fit the permanent ones.
+The process will continue if the fit is perfect and there are no color discrepancies with your actual teeth, especially the neighboring teeth.

-- The installation: The dentist will apply dental cement using it as a bonding agent on the area with the removed tooth enamel as a bonding material.
-The dentist attaches the veneers to the teeth.
+After that, your dentist will apply dental cement using it as a bonding agent on the area with the removed tooth enamel as a bonding material.
 A special light beam, an ultraviolet light, dries the cement extremely quickly.
-This way the veneers will stay glued tightly attached to the teeth.

 Now it’s time to take care of your veneers, keep good oral hygiene, have regular follow-up visits during the year with your dentist.